 The derivative claim, which was brought by Holding unitholders against the officers and directors of AllianceBernstein and in which plaintiffs sought an unspecified amount of damages, has been resolved pursuant to a stipulation of settlement with plaintiffs and the recovery of insurance proceeds totaling \$23 million from relevant carriers.
-The stipulation of settlement has been submitted to the court for final approval and, if approved by the court, will result in the settlement proceeds, after payment of plaintiffs' legal fees, being disbursed to AllianceBernstein.
+On August 10, 2011, the stipulation of settlement was approved by the court and, based on the court's approval, the net settlement proceeds of approximately \$17.2 million, after payment of plaintiffs' legal fees of approximately \$5.8 million, were disbursed to AllianceBernstein.
+As a result, we collected a \$6.5 million receivable and recorded the remaining settlement proceeds as income in the consolidated statement of income.